Cirque du Soleil Performer

 Did or (or do you) get stage-fright, and do you have any tips on how to overcome it?

-Asked by jittery1 about 12 years ago
+Asked by jittery1 over 12 years ago

 Adrenilne always comes.
 Trust your muscle memory.
 Rehearsed it enough and your body knows what it's doing.